Welcome to a Micro Training with Mother Goose Time.

 Today we are discussing what children learn when participating in an Invitation to Create.

-The process of creating open-ended art offers children an opportunity to explore a range of art techniques while also strengthening their creative thinking skills.
+The process of creating open-ended art offers children opportunities to explore a range of art techniques while also strengthening their creative thinking skills.

 Do you ever wonder why some people can come up a hundred new ideas an hour while others struggle to find just one good idea?
 Or how is it that someone takes the risk to invent a crazy new idea like a personal computer, the internet or even those practical things like a lightbulb or a dishwasher?
 (I love my dishwasher.)

 This has to do with one’s ability to tap into the right brain.

-The right brain enables us to look at things from new perspectives, it helps us to innovate, problem-solve and manage change.
-Researchers have identified that the top 4 skills our children will need when entering the workforce in the 21st century are problem-solving, creative thinking, collaborating and communicating.
+The right brain enables us to look at things from new perspectives.
+It helps us to innovate, problem-solve and manage change.
+Researchers have discovered that the top four skills our children will need when entering the workforce in the 21st century are problem-solving, creative thinking, collaborating and communicating.

 The rapid changes in our world require new skills for future new jobs.
 As Early Childhood educators, it is important for us to lay the foundation for children to grow up learning how to be flexible, to take the initiative and to produce something new and useful.